xilong1393/fetch/README.md

 # fetch
 fetch awards assignment

-Three steps to run the app:
+Two steps to run the app:
 1. install nodejs 16.15.0 https://nodejs.org/download/release/v16.15.0/
-2. go to the fetch folder and run cmd: npm run build
+2. go to the fetch folder and run cmd: npm start
-3. run cmd: npm start

 Now the app is started on http://localhost:3000
 You can use postman to call it